ryannono/Puppeteer-Railway-Buildpack/README.md

 Installs dependencies needed in order to run [puppeteer](https://github.com/puppeteer/puppeteer) on [railway](https://railway.app).
 Be sure to include `{ args: ['--no-sandbox', '--disable-setuid-sandbox'] }` and `ignoreDefaultArgs: ['--disable-extensions']` in your call to `puppeteer.launch`.

 Puppeteer defaults to `headless: true` in `puppeteer.launch` and this shouldn't be changed.
-Railway doesn't have a GUI to show you chrome when running `headless: false` and Heroku will throw an error.
+Railway doesn't have a GUI to show you chrome when running `headless: false` and will throw an error.

 ## Usage